Keep America Beautiful: Programs

-Youth and education

-Waste in Place is the Keep America Beautiful educational resource developed for prekindergarten through 12th grade students and educators.
-KAB Schools is a youth initiative offering schools educational programs.
-There are three learning service-learning projects, including a Waste Audit, Litter Free Places, and Trashless Tree Trails.

 Partnership with other organizations

 Keep America Beautiful distributes programming and materials through a network of organizations.
 In addition to KAB's certified affiliates, the organization partners with other groups to expand its reach.
 These include multiple state recycling organizations, Boys & Girls Clubs of America, Hands on Network and the Points of Light Institute, the Arbor Day Foundation, Pennsylvania Horticultural Society, National CleanUp Day, Ocean Conservancy, Sustainable Urban Forests Coalition, EARTHDAY.ORG, and Take Pride in America, among others.

 Scouting Keep America Beautiful Day was first cosponsored by Keep America Beautiful and the Boy Scouts of America in 1971 as a national cleanup and recycling program.
 Keep America Beautiful also co-sponsors the "Keep America Beautiful Hometown USA Award" with the Boy Scouts of America that boy scouts can earn by completing a non-paid, community service project, with the approved scout project being designed to "help keep America beautiful and benefit the community either physically or financially."

+In January, 2021, Keep America Beautiful merged with RETREET, which focuses on post-disaster tree planting.